 Any foodie worth their salt was delighted to hear about the opening of Asia de Cuba in Dubai – for one, it no longer meant driving down to the capital in search of a decent Chino-Latino feast.
-Already a London and New York favorite, it serves wonderful fusion dishes that seem to taste even better when paired with the restaurant’s blue-green color palette, tropical décor, festive ambience, and upbeat music performed live by a Cuban band four times a week.
+Already a London and NYC favorite, it serves wonderful fusion dishes that seem to taste even better when paired with the restaurant’s tropical décor, festive ambience, and upbeat music performed live by a Cuban band four times a week.
 We recommend arriving hungry, keeping an open mind, and ordering several dishes from the opening sections of the menu.
 Start on a citrus-y note; the tuna ceviche is served with Asian pear, orange, and seared foie gras – and packed with flavor.

 The Westin Dubai Mina Seyahi Beach Resort & Marina

 (+971) 4 511 7333

 After successfully running his upscale steakhouse in Hong Kong, Monte Carlo, Mexico City, and Budapest, restaurateur Riccardo Giraudi continues his quest for world domination by bringing an outpost of Beefbar to the well-heeled types of DIFC.
 It claims to cater to “discerning carnivores”, and that’s putting it mildly – even the street-food range of sliders, shawarma, crispy tacos, and quesadillas feature certified Kobe beef.
 Yes, the menu lists the likes of sea bass ceviche and a signature kale salad, but you’ll want to head straight for what Beefbar does best: prime cuts.